CChuYong/springboot-clean-architecture-with-webflux/README.md

 This project is implementation of clean architecture with spring boot webflux.
 It generated from <https://github.com/CChuYong/spring-clean-architecture-template>

 This project is minimum approach to achieve non-blocking logics using mysql database.
+It implemented default CRUD logics using webflux with tests.

 ## Prerequisites